-ABOUT DISTILL CREATIVE
+About DISTILL CREATIVE

-Principal and founder Stephanie Echeveste has developed and produced art installations, pop-ups, community programming, corporate events, and custom experiences for various clients, including JBG Smith, Vornado, 2U, Betabrand, WhyHotel, WeWork, and the Smithsonian Folklife Festival.
+Founder Stephanie Echeveste has developed and produced art installations, pop-ups, community programming, corporate events, and custom experiences for various clients, including JBG Smith, Vornado, 2U, Betabrand, WhyHotel, WeWork, and the Smithsonian Folklife Festival.

-Oh, and we love drinking cocktails and making crafts.
+Oh, and we love drinking cocktails and making crafts!

 HOW WE STARTED